Blog

 - Reliable: Designed to be durable and available, persistent data usually includes backup solutions to prevent data loss.

-Broad use cases: Examples include production databases, User Acceptance Testing (UAT) environments, and hot standby databases.
+- Broad use cases: Examples include production databases, User Acceptance Testing (UAT) environments, and hot standby databases.

+The reality is that most enterprises should use both ephemeral and persistent data.
 There will always be use cases for persistent data.
-Obviously you can’t run production ephemerally, although it’s possible to incorporate ephemerality into micro-services requiring point-in-time access to production-like data.
+You can’t run production ephemerally, although it’s possible to incorporate ephemerality into micro-services requiring point-in-time access to production-like data.

 But there are times when your organization can and should use ephemeral data to save on cloud resources.
 This type of data enables you to build cloud infrastructure or utilize purpose-built DevOps container tools like Kubernetes, and load datasets to it in minutes.
 Use it.
 Terminate it when it’s done — without losing anything.